 For the synchronous virtual Main Forum events on the Monday or Tuesday ‘A’ week presented via Zoom, attendance will be tracked using a combination of live polling during the event and reflection questions that are distributed after the event.
 Students MUST respond to the in-event poll in order to receive the reflection questions via email after the event.
 Reflection questions will only be emailed to students that respond to the poll sent out during the event.
-Students will have 24 hours to respond to the online reflection questions in order to receive credit for the event.
-After the 24 hour window, credit will not be given.
+Students must respond to the attendance questions no later than the Sunday of the week in which the event you participated in took place.

 Monday/Tuesday Main Forum synchronous virtual event attendance for ‘B’ weeks: